elsassph/nuget-package-content/readme.md

-# Nuget static content packager
+# Nuget static content packager and uploader

 A minimalistic, node-based, standalone nuget packager for static content files, based on the sources of the [NuGet client](https://github.com/NuGet/NuGet.Client).